ChronoDK/GodotBigNumberClass/README.md

 Use very BIG numbers in Godot Engine games.

-It supports very big numbers, with hundreds of digits so very useful in an idle game.
+It supports very big numbers with hundreds of digits, useful in an idle game.
 It can also format the number to a short string in AA-notation like 2.00M for two million, or for bigger numbers something like 4.56AA, 7.89ZZ or even bigger.

 ## Setup

+For `4.1.x` and later, just drop the file in your project folder.

-The easiest way to use this class is to preload it in a file that is set as [AutoLoad](https://docs.godotengine.org/en/stable/getting_started/step_by_step/singletons_autoload.html) in your project, as Big.gd cannot be used as AutoLoad itself as of Godot 3.3.4.
+For `3.x`, the easiest way to use this class is to preload it in a script that is set as [AutoLoad](https://docs.godotengine.org/en/stable/getting_started/step_by_step/singletons_autoload.html) in your project, as Big.gd cannot be used as AutoLoad itself as of Godot 3.3.4.

 e.g. In a file named Global.gd, autoloaded in your project: